AMWA-TV/is-11/docs/Data Model.md

 - Receiver ID changes
 - A different physical interface (such as an HDMI input) is mapped to consume the essence
-- A different physical display is connect to the same interface (using the manufacturer information, serial number, or unique identifier)

 SHOULD NOT change if:

-- Configuration parameters associated with the Flow are changed, such as its operating resolution or bitrate
 - A Receiver is re-configured, adding or removing some Outputs, but keeping this one
+- A different upstream counterpart is connected to the same interface

 It is suggested that Output IDs be generated using the combination of:

 - The parent Receiver ID
-- A connection identifier such as a channel name, index or similar
+- A physical interface identifier such as its name, index or similar